argonne-lcf/AIaccelerators-SC24-tutorial/Sambanova/training/README.md

 You can also ssh to `sn30-r1-h2`, `sn30-r2-h1`, `sn30-r2-h2`, `sn30-r3-h1`, `sn30-r3-h2`, `sn30-r4-h1`, `sn30-r4-h2`.

-## Sambanova Examples
+## SambaNova Example Programs

-We use examples from Sambanova for this hands-on.
+Use the examples of well-known AI applications under the path: `/opt/sambaflow/apps`, on all SambaNova compute nodes.

-Copy those examples to your home directory.
+Make a copy of this to your home directory:

 ```bash
 cp -r /opt/sambaflow/apps/ ~
 ```